-The patterns and molds for the iron jewelry are shipped from the Royal Prussian Iron Foundry to Paris.
+He ships the patterns and molds for the iron cast jewelry from the Royal Prussian Iron Foundry to Paris.
 The French have to find out how to work with this material.
 But soon enough they manage to make beautiful iron jewelry.
 This jewelry becomes very popular in France.
 And well beyond the tradition of wearing these beauties only with mourning.
 The fashion lasts until the 1850s.

 Very rare and valuable

 When you talk about iron jewelry you cannot imagine that this type of jewelry becomes very expensive and valuable.
 Iron jewelry is fragile and cannot be repaired.
 And when it breaks most of the jewelry ends up in a garbage bin.
 Only a few pieces are in a museum.

 And in a museum in Amsterdam, I saw these bracelets, owned by the Romanov family from Russia.
 These bracelets are made in Berlin between 1830 and 1840.